Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 ```

 > [!NOTE]
-> See the **Configuring and Evaluating Results** section below for more details on working with the result of a prompt.
+> See the "Configuring and Evaluating Results" section below for more details on working with the result of a prompt.

 ### Title

 The [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow).[ShowDialog](xref:@ActiproUIRoot.Controls.UserPromptWindow.ShowDialog*) method optionally accepts an argument that will be used as the title of the [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) when displayed.
 When an overload is used that does not pass a title or the specified title is `null`, the [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow).[DefaultTitle](xref:@ActiproUIRoot.Controls.UserPromptWindow.DefaultTitle) will be used.
 If [DefaultTitle](xref:@ActiproUIRoot.Controls.UserPromptWindow.DefaultTitle) is also `null` the [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl).[StandardStatusImage](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardStatusImage) property is used to provide a contextually appropriate title; e.g., the title is set to `"Warning"` for [UserPromptStandardImage](xref:@ActiproUIRoot.Controls.UserPromptStandardImage).[Warning](xref:@ActiproUIRoot.Controls.UserPromptStandardImage.Warning).

 > [!TIP]
-> See the **Customize String Resources** section below for details on how to customize the string resources used for default titles.
+> See the "Customize String Resources" section below for details on how to customize the string resources used for default titles.

 ### Close Button

-A [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) will only display a **Close** button in the **Title Bar** if a response can be associated with closing the window.
+A [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow) will only display a **Close** button in the title bar if a response can be associated with closing the window.
 The [CloseResult](xref:@ActiproUIRoot.Controls.UserPromptControl.CloseResult) property is used to define the result associated with closing the window instead of invoking an available button.
 When set to [UserPromptStandardResult](xref:@ActiproUIRoot.Controls.UserPromptStandardResult).[None](xref:@ActiproUIRoot.Controls.UserPromptStandardResult.None), the **Close** button will not be displayed.

 When [CloseResult](xref:@ActiproUIRoot.Controls.UserPromptControl.CloseResult) is set to `null` and the [StandardButtons](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardButtons) property is used to define the available buttons, an appropriate [UserPromptStandardResult](xref:@ActiproUIRoot.Controls.UserPromptStandardResult) will be assigned to [CloseResult](xref:@ActiproUIRoot.Controls.UserPromptControl.CloseResult) based on the current value of [StandardButtons](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardButtons).